Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Pea soup and Onion
+Differences between pea soup and onions

-• Pea soup's daily need coverage for Sodium is 14% higher.
+• Pea soup's daily need coverage for sodium is 14% higher.

 The food types used in this comparison are Soup, pea, green, canned, prepared with equal volume water and Onions, raw.